Navigating Parenting Challenges: Mental Health Tips for Illinois Parents

 If you have built these practices into your life but continue to struggle with your mental health it may be beneficial to seek professional assistance in building coping skills that are tailored to your needs.
 If you are ready to schedule an appointment please click the button below.

-Sara Livengood, LSW
+Sara Livengood, LCSW

-Hi, I'm Sara, a Licensed Social Worker (LSW) passionate about guiding adults through self-discovery and personal growth.
+Hi, I'm Sara, a Licensed Clinical Social Worker (LCSW) passionate about guiding adults through self-discovery and personal growth.
 Using a variety of therapeutic techniques, including CBT, DBT, Individual Therapy, EMDR, and Parts Work, I create a supportive and affirming environment.
 I specialize in helping adults navigate challenges, uncover their resilience, and reconnect with their authentic selves.
 My approach is rooted in empathy and active listening, fostering a space for healing and transformation.

 Previous